 I, like many of you, listen to the Prime Minister’s announcements and wonder how my life, the lives of my family and friends and my business will be impacted.
 Some nights my mind becomes flooded with thoughts, doubts and uncertainties to threaten my sense of calm and restful sleep.
 Through my years of yoga and mindfulness practice, I am able to use techniques to slow these thoughts, to recognise them as just thoughts and to drop into sleep.
 It is normal for these thoughts to keep popping up and as sure as day follows night, often they are waiting to begin nagging again in the morning and threaten my wellbeing.
 After many years of practice, letting go of negative thoughts isn’t something I have to consciously tell myself to do, it is automatic for me to notice the negativity and for me to slip into mindful meditation.

 There is nothing magical about the techniques of yoga and mindfulness, they are simple and open to anyone.
 Intuitively, we all have this knowledge and these skills.
-Lifestyle and modern society has just made us forget that we do and so we must commit to practising until they become second nature once more.
-In my Tuesday night live facebook sessions @yoginisyoga you can try some of these techniques, pick your favourites and start to employ them, at first consciously, but soon you will find that you too activate your automatic pilot.
+Lifestyle and modern society has just made us forget that we do and so we must commit to practicing until they become second nature once more.
+In my Tuesday night live Facebook sessions @yoginisyoga you can try some of these techniques, pick your favourite ones and start to employ them, at first consciously, but soon you will find that you too activate your automatic pilot.

-I have recently been reading a book titled Uncharted, by Colette Baron-Ried.
+I have recently been reading a book titled Uncharted, by Colette Baron-Reid.

 She describes how we fall into this way of thinking in a way which I find simple to understand and so I will briefly share this with you.